Raven-biosciences/chemX_docs/docs/tutorial.md

 Here you get an overview of the predicted performance of your library.
 Did anything perform better than your original dataset?

 When evaluating the results it is important to consider the model’s applicability to your screening library.
-When modelling based on molecular structure, a common pitfall is trainging you model on one type of chemistry and then using it on another type of chemistry that the model has learnt nothing about.
 One way to assess this is by using UMAPs - the reduced dimensionality plots we have seen a few times in this tutorial already.
 This time we map both the training data and the screening library in the same map to see if the molecules in the screening library are similar to what the model was trained on.
 If both datasets exist in the different groupings then the chemical complexity is similar.
 If the map has many distinct groupings with molecules from only one of the datasets then the model, or if there is no overlap at all, then the model has to extrapolate its learnings to unknown chemistry and you should proceed with caution.

+!!! warning "IMPORTANT"
+    When modelling based on molecular structure, a common pitfall is training you model on one type of chemistry and then using it on another type of chemistry that the model has learnt nothing about.

 ## Exploring the screening results

 When a screening is complete, you can explore the results using the same explainability analyses as was used when probing a model (see the [Probing the model section](#probing-the-model) for details).

 Use the clustering options to identify trends of good performers across the chemical complexity or apply clustering by Murcko scaffold option to look for enriched scaffolds in the data.
-Perform explainability analysis on top (predicted) performers to ask the model why those molecules were predicted to be so good - what chemical features were important for the prediction and can you start to build a structure/activity relationship from the data?
+Perform explainability analysis on top (predicted) performers to ask the model why those molecules were predicted to be so good - what chemical features were important for the prediction and can you start to build a structure-activity relationship from the data?